runtimeverification/rdao-smc/README.md

 ## Getting Help

-For inquiries or to report problems, please contact musab.alturki [at] gmail [dot] com.
+For inquiries or to report problems, please drop me an email.